Federal Court of Justice: Location and premises

 The Federal Court of Justice is housed in five buildings on park-like premises in the centre of Karlsruhe, Herrenstraße 45 a.
 The main building is the Hereditary Grand Ducal Palace (Erbgrossherzogliches Palais) built in 1891 to 1897 by Josef Durm.
 During WWII its dome was destroyed and the mansard floor caught fire.

 In the 1990s the Federal Prosecutor General's Office was separated off of the Federal Court of Justice and housed in a new building in Brauerstrasse.

 In October 2003, an extension building was inaugurated.
 The large library contains the Museum of Legal History (Rechtshistorisches Museum).

 In April 2012, a new reception building with large courtroom opened.
 Up until then the garden had been used as a helicopter landing pad for defendants being flown in.

 The Court has two branch offices, such as the Villa Reiss in the Gartenstrasse and a former Bundeswehr barracks in the Rintheimer Strasse, Karlsruhe.

-Since July 1997, the 5th Criminal Panel, and since February 2020, the 6th Criminal Panel have been housed at Villa Sack in Leipzig, Karl-Heine-Strasse.
+Since July 1997, the 5th Criminal Panel, since February 2020, the 6th Criminal Panel and since July 2026 the 7th Criminal Panel have been housed at Villa Sack in Leipzig, Karl-Heine-Strasse.